 - Juice of 1/2 lemon, or to taste

-- 3 tablespoons (1 1/2 ounces) granulated sugar, or to taste
+- 3 tablespoons granulated sugar, or to taste

-- 2. The next day, strain the tea, discarding the solids.
+- The next day, strain the tea, discarding the solids.
 Stir in the lemon juice and sugar until dissolved.
-Taste and adjust with a bit more of either/both ingredients to suit your taste, bearing in mind that it will taste less sweet when it is frozen.
-Pour the tea into the molds and freeze for 1 hour.
+Taste and adjust with a bit more of either or both lemon and sugar to suit your tastes, bearing in mind that both flavors will be less apparent when frozen.
+Pour the tea into your popsicle molds (or paper cups) and freeze for 1 hour.

-- 3. After 1 hour, push the sticks into the molds.
-The lollies should be just frozen enough to support the sticks so they are half in and half out of the molds.
-Pop the lollies back into the freezer until hard, at least overnight.
+- After 1 hour, push the popsicle sticks into the molds (or paper cups).
+The popsicles should be just frozen enough to support the sticks so they remain upright and are half in and half out of the molds.
+Pop the popsicle molds back in the freezer until frozen solid, at least overnight.

-- 4. To release the lollies, run the molds under warm water for just the briefest of moments.
+- To release the popsicles from the molds, run the molds under warm water for just the briefest of moments.